Speed vs. Accuracy in the Revolutionary War | Independence Week

 More than just a remarkable story of simple peasants beating an empire, the American revolution stands as a historical lesson.
 The idea that common farmers, tradesmen and townspeople could take up arms and beat the most powerful army of its day is amazing in itself.
 The fact that they did it while outgunned and outmanned is even more impressive.
 One factor that likely contributed to their success is their superior understanding of accurate fire, and the ability to deliver it effectively.

 While The British redcoats carried smoothbore “Brown Bess” muskets, many “Minute Men and colonial soldiers carried the rifles they already owned.
-The Colonial Army possessed a mix of personal, issued, and captured weapons, and the availability of ammuntion was a constant worry throughout the war.
+The Colonial Army possessed a mix of personal, issued, and captured weapons, and the availability of ammunition was a constant worry throughout the war.
 As early as 1774, with tensions rising and militias forming, requirements for the “Combat Load” were laid down.

 Many of these pre-war militias mandated that volunteers muster with their own weapons and ammunition.
 This also meant they needed their own support gear as well, in form of powder, molds, flints, patches and small tools.
 This loadout was often what men already carried in their bags and gunny sacks to survive the wilds of the frontier.
 The men who reported to the first militias were a mixed bunch, but many had mastered their personal weapons and understood accuracy long before the first shots at Lexington and Concord.